Home ❯ Repentance in the Bible

-What is repentance in the Bible
+Repentance in the Bible

-The prodigal son (Luke 15:11-32)
+The Prodigal Son (Luke 15:11-32)

 The prodigal son is a description of how a person falls away from the kingdom of God because of sin.
 He leaves his Father’s home to wander to the aspirations of this world to serve an idol and loses everything.
 He develops a longing for his Father’s home, where he had experienced love and care.
 The prodigal son gets to experience God’s call and also obtained the strength to go and ask if he still has a chance to return to the fellowship of God and His kingdom.
 God is merciful to penitent sinners and he was received joyfully into the Father’s home.
 There was a celebration in the home when the prodigal returned.
 The servants dressed him in the best clothes.
 There is a picture of the effect of the gospel, when a sinful man puts on new clothes, the garment of righteousness, which is made by God.
 The sinner was forgiven his sins and he passed from the world to the kingdom of God.